Controlling My Jack’s Alt-Stays Cabin

 You can also use the Google Nest screen, it’s easy to set temperatures and control the lights here.
 Just click the screen, go to ‘Home Control’, and choose the temperture on the heaters from there.

-We recommend leaving the heating around 20 degrees.
-If you leave it on high all day while you’re away we won’t be mad, just disappointed (and that’s much worse).
+If you leave it on high all day while you’re out we won’t be mad, just disappointed (and that’s much worse).
 Have you seen our 100% green leccy bills?!

 Note: the shower switch might be hiding behind the robes next to the utility cupboard!